VChet/telegram-ad-filter/README.md

 ## Contribute

-Anyone and everyone is welcome to [contribute](https://github.com/VChet/telegram-ad-filter/pulls) and report any [issues](https://github.com/VChet/telegram-ad-filter/issues).
+If you have any ideas, bug reports, or feature requests, feel free to [contribute](https://github.com/VChet/telegram-ad-filter/pulls) or report [issues](https://github.com/VChet/telegram-ad-filter/issues).

 ## Development